 It is very important that your doctor check your progress closely while you are receiving this medicine to make sure it is working properly.
 Blood tests may be needed to check for unwanted effects.

 This medicine may increase your chance of having blood clotting problems.
+The risk is higher if you have a medical condition such as disseminated intravascular coagulation (DIC) or severe artery disease, or if you are taking certain blood clotting medicines.
 Tell your doctor right away if you have sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness while you are receiving this medicine.

 Side Effects of This Medicine:

 - More common

 - Less common or rare

 - Bloating or swelling of the face, hands, lower legs, or feet

 - bluish color of the hands or feet

 - cold sweats